olci34/SpaceCruise/README.md

 # Space Cruise

-An interplanetary space travel application that aloows users to book trips to planets in Solar System.
+An interplanetary space travel application that allows users to book trips to planets in Solar System.

 ## Usage